Skip to content

 Why

-Head positioning should be monitored either continuously throughout the acquisition or at the start and end of the recording.
+With the OPM you will record the head position at the start and end of the recording.
 The MEG acquisition is done only with respect to the MEG device, instead of the anatomy of the subject.
 Therefore, MEG devices include a subsystem to determine the position of the head with respect to the MEG sensors.
 As MEG (unlike MRI) cannot directly measure the position of the head, small coils known as Head Position Indicator coils (HPI) placed at known locations on the scalp of the subject, when energized, will generate a magnetic field that helps us to localize the position of head in a three-dimensional space, with respect to the MEG sensor array.
-If continuous head position tracking is enabled, generally small movements are acceptable with a maximum error of 5 mm.

 Information about the patient's head position, orientation, and shape is obtained by digitizing (3D digitizer) the standard fiducial points, HPI coils, and the required additional points creating Cartesian co-ordinates in a 3D space.
 Digitization of four HPI coils, and landmarks, which include three bony fiducial points (Nasion, left, and right pre-auricular points), and additional points, is performed.